Osupa: Death and legacy

 Osupa died in 1846.
 His daughter, Amorobiojo, served as Deji from 1850 to 1851, a rare feat for a woman.
 After the reign of his son Aladelusi, who became Oba Odundun, his direct lineage wouldn't produce another monarch for the duration of the succeeding century.
 In the early 1990s, the Osupa family was recognized as one of the official ruling houses of the Akure Kingdom by the military administration of Ondo State.
 It has since provided two further monarchs, including current incumbent Oba Odundun II.

-A prominent member of the Osupa royal family is Oloye Olu Falae, who is Oba Osupa I's great great grandson.
-He was a civil servant and politician who served as secretary to the Government of the Federation during the administration of Ibrahim Badamasi Babangida.
-He also ran for the office of the president of Nigeria following the resumption of democracy in 1999.
+Prince Dr Adebimpe Ige Ogunleye a prominent Akure prince is the head of oba osupa ruling house and it is a known fact and undisputed.

+He together with some respected elders of oba osupa family fought for the creation of oba osupa ruling under military gov of old ondo state late retired Commodore Olukoya in 1991 Deji of Akureland chieftaincy Declaration laws of Ondo State which the then Deji of Akureland late Kabiesyi Oba Atayese Adebobajo Adesida111 sign to for the breaking of Asodeboye ruling house into two ruling houses of Oba Osupa Ruling house(Odundun) and Ojijigogun Ruling House(Adesida, Arosoye, Ifaturoti).

+The fight for oba osupa ruling house started in the 80s under former Gov Ajasin, when the Ondo State Chieftaincy review commission of Justice Adeyinka Morgan was inaugurated to look into the Chieftaincy in ondo state.

 For a number of years, it was believed that another descendant of Oba Osupa I was Adepoju Adesina, who styled himself Osupa III of Akure and who ruled Akure from 2005 until he was deposed by the government in 2010.
 Many Akure historians have since suggested that he bribed his way to the throne in the first place by giving the kingmakers about 20 million naira.
-He supposedly couldn't prove how he was descended from Osupa I. The current head of the Osupa ruling house, Odundun II, who is Oba Osupa's second great grandson through Osupa's son Odundun, has also said that he was never a member of the royal family.
+He supposedly couldn't prove how he was descended from Osupa I. The current head of the Osupa ruling house, Odundun II, who is Oba Osupa's second great-grandson through Osupa's son Odundun, has also said that he was never a member of the royal family.